openweave/openweave-core/openweave-nrf5-demo/README.md

 A simple demo application showing how to build and use OpenWeave for the Nordic nRF52840 using Nordic's nRF5 SDK.

-** !!!!
-WORK IN PROGRESS !!!! **
+**!!!!
+WARNING : WORK IN PROGRESS !!!!**

-Note that the code here is very much incomplete--to the extent that, at the moment, it does essentially nothing.
-Eventually, it will evolve into a working demo application, similar to that which is available for the Espressif ESP32.
-Once this happen, the demo app code will be moved out of the openweave source tree and into its own repo.
+Note that the code here is very much incomplete&mdash;to the extent that, at the moment, it does *essentially nothing*.

+Over time this will evolve into a working demo application, similar to that which is available for the Espressif ESP32.
+Once this happen, the demo application will be moved out of the openweave source tree and into its own repo.

-In the meantime, this directory, and the openweave branch it exists on (`feature/nrf52840-device-layer`), will be the focal point for the effort to port the OpenWeave Device Layer to the Nordic nRF5 SDK.
+In the meantime, this directory, and the openweave branch it exists on (`feature/nrf52840-device-layer`), will be the focal point for efforts to port the OpenWeave Device Layer to the Nordic nRF5 SDK.

 #### Building